kmlandre/Serosa/README.md

 <b> RaspberryPi based REST interface for aquatic research vehicles and data stations in Python. </b>
 #

-Works on a "duck typing" model and commands are sent to the REST Api, where components abstracted behind one of two categories:
+Works on a "duck typing" model and instructions are sent to the REST Api, where components are abstracted behind one of two REST command categories:
-  * sensors
+  * sensors (GET)
-  * actuators.
+  * actuators (POST)

 Sensors are things that get information about the outside world, like thermometers, pressure sensors, light detectors, pH sensors, etc.